parfait-svg/parfait-svg/README.md

   </p>

   <p>
-    He has experience in designing complete applications from frontend interfaces to backend logic, including database management and API integration.
+    I have experience in designing complete applications from frontend interfaces to backend logic, including database management and API integration.
   </p>

   <br>